Amniotic stem cells: Cardiovascular tissue engineering

 Several studies have been carried out to investigate the potential of amniotic stem cells to differentiate into cardiac cells.
 Although c-Kit sorted cells express some genes common in cardiac cells, success in this area is still limited.

 Co-culturing, i.e. mixing cells and plating them together, of human amniotic stem cells with neonatal rat ventricular myocytes (NRVM) caused the cells to form functional gap junctions with each other, an indicator for cardiac-like cells.
-However, these results may be due to the specific features of the NRVM or fusion of the cells rather than the amniotic stem cell’s own potential to differentiate into cardiac cells.
+However, these results may be due to the specific features of the NRVM or fusion of the cells rather than the amniotic stem cell's own potential to differentiate into cardiac cells.
 In general, these types of techniques are considered to be potentially significant but further investigations are required.

 Another area of interest is the use of these cells for improvement of cardiac tissue following a myocardial infarction.
 Several strategies have been tested in rats including the injection of dissociated amniotic stem cells into the infarct region, which yielded conflicting results from several research groups.
 In contrast, injection of amniotic stem cell aggregates seems to improve the function of the tissue significantly by reducing the size of the infarct area and improving the function of the left ventricle.
 In addition, vasculature density has been shown to increase.
 Injection of cells immediately following the infarct is particularly beneficial as the cells protect the cardiac tissue from further damage.

 Moreover, other findings have brought the proof of concept that secretome of amniotic stem cell could act as an effective paracrine agent against Doxorubicin induced cardiotoxicity, confirming the potential importance of this cellular population in the field of cardiological research.

 Kidney injury repair

 Following the discovery that amniotic stem cells are able to differentiate into renal cells, this was further explored in several studies.
 These showed that in vitro the cells were able to contribute to early kidney structures as well as being able to integrate into early kidney structures ex vivo and continue their development into mature nephrons.
-Results obtained for the use of amniotic stem cells in the postnatal kidney were far less encouraging as the cell’s contribution to the tissue was very small.
+Results obtained for the use of amniotic stem cells in the postnatal kidney were far less encouraging as the cell's contribution to the tissue was very small.
 However, the cells were able to exert a protective effect on tubular cells in mice with acute tubular necrosis.

 Amniotic stem cells can also be used to treat chronic damage.
 This was shown in mouse models for Alport syndrome, where the cells prolonged survival of the animals by slowing down the progression of the disease.
 The same effect was observed in mouse models where human amniotic stem cells were used to treat uretral obstruction.

 Ethical Considerations

-The use of foetal cells has been highly controversial because the tissue is usually obtained from the foetus following induced abortion.
-In contrast, foetal stem cells in the amniotic fluid can be obtained through routine prenatal testing without the need for abortion or foetal biopsy.
+The use of fetal cells has been highly controversial because the tissue is usually obtained from the fetus following induced abortion.
+In contrast, fetal stem cells in the amniotic fluid can be obtained through routine prenatal testing without the need for abortion or fetal biopsy.